-- 6.3.1 Collaborative Institutional Training Initiative (CITI) Training Program This program is mandatory for all School of Medicine faculty, clinical care associate physicians, physicians at affiliated hospitals, and research staff working with physicians who conduct patient-oriented research.
+6.3.1 Collaborative Institutional Training Initiative (CITI) Training Program

+This program is mandatory for all School of Medicine faculty, clinical care associate physicians, physicians at affiliated hospitals, and research staff working with physicians who conduct patient-oriented research.
 Researchers conducting clinical studies with federal funding are also required to take human subjects research training.
 The Office of the Provost of Research has identified online training devices provided by the CITI program as the accepted standard for fulfilling the requirement for training certification in human research protections.
-Penn's IRB requires that researchers conducting clinical trials complete patient-oriented research training, and the CITI program can also fulfill this requirement. - 6.3.2 Health Insurance Portability and Accountability Act (HIPAA) training HIPAA is a federal law that provides for the protection of the confidentiality of patient health records.
-All students must complete a University-approved course in HIPAA compliance.
+Penn's IRB requires that researchers conducting clinical trials complete patient-oriented research training, and the CITI program can also fulfill this requirement.